rtmigo/depz/README.md

 Command line tool for symlinking directories with reusable code into the working project.

 Language-agnostic.
-Tested with Python and Flutter.
+With Python and Flutter specific extensions.

 # Motivation